Are you a naturally curious person?

 Featuring conversations with Professor James Curran, Professor Duncan Maclennan, Dr Sandro Carnicelli, Dr Leslie Mabon, Professor Gordon Masterton, Professor Iain Docherty, Professor Maggie Gill, Professor Colin Campbell, Professor Jim Skea and Professor Camilla Toulmin.

-We speak to RSE Fellows Professor Maggie Gill and Professor Colin Campbell about land use and climate change.
+RSE Fellows Professor Maggie Gill and Professor Colin Campbell consider land use and climate change.

-We chat to Professors James Curran and Duncan Maclennan FRSE about the impact of climate change on Scottish cities, and the policy and lifestyle changes needed in order to make cities more environmentally friendly.
+Professors James Curran and Duncan Maclennan FRSE talk about the impact of climate change on Scottish cities, and the policy and lifestyle changes needed in order to make cities more environmentally friendly.